guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

 const cubeMaterial =  new THREE.MeshPhongMaterial({color: 0x873e2d})
 const cubeMesh = new THREE.Mesh(cubeGeometry, cubeMaterial)
 const cubeLookAt = new THREE.Vector3(0, 1, 0)
-cubeMesh.position.set(0, 0, 0)
+cubeMesh.position.set(0, 0, .5)
-// Set matrixAutoUpdate to false in order to avoid the renderer recalculating the matrix on every frame.
-In this way we can manipulate the matrix by hand cubeMesh.matrixAutoUpdate = false
+// Set matrixAutoUpdate to false in order to avoid the renderer recalculating the matrix on every frame, in this way we can manipulate the matrix by hand.
+Despite, call updateMatrix() for once in order to set position. cubeMesh.matrixAutoUpdate = false cubeMesh.updateMatrix() console.log(cubeMesh)

 // Cube Camera
 const fov = 70